usds/justice40-tool/data/data-pipeline/README.md

 #### Step 0: Set up your environment

-1. After cloning the project locally, change to this directory: `cd score`
+1. After cloning the project locally, change to this directory: `cd data/data-pipeline`
 1. Choose whether you'd like to run this application using Docker or if you'd like to install the dependencies locally so you can contribute to the project.
     - **With Docker:** Follow these [installation instructions](https://docs.docker.com/get-docker/) and skip down to the [Running with Docker section](#running-with-docker) for more information
     - **For Local Development:** Skip down to the [Local Development section](#local-development) for more detailed installation instructions